Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Backup storage cost

-Flexible Server provides up to 100 percent of your provisioned server storage as backup storage at no additional cost.
+Azure Database for PostgreSQL flexible server provides up to 100 percent of your provisioned server storage as backup storage at no extra cost.
 Any additional backup storage that you use is charged in gigabytes per month.

 If you configured your server with geo-redundant backup, the backup data is also copied to the Azure paired region.
-So, your backup size will be two times the local backup copy.
-Billing is computed as ( (2 x local backup size) - provisioned storage size ) x price @ gigabytes per month.
+So, your backup size will be twice the size of the local backup copy.
+Billing is calculated as ( (2 x local backup size) - provisioned storage size ) x price @ gigabytes per month.

 You can use the Backup Storage Used metric in the Azure portal to monitor the backup storage that a server consumes.
 The Backup Storage Used metric represents the sum of storage consumed by all the retained database backups and log backups, based on the backup retention period set for the server.